 - Through the cross-Council ‘All Age Approaches’ transformation programme we’ll improve support for people with disabilities, providing the right support at key points in people’s lives.

-- Crime levels are reduced in Nottinghamshire
+- Crime levels in Nottinghamshire reduce

 - People feel safer in their communities